OsbornePro/BTPS-SecPack/docs/index.rst

 **DNS Zone Transfer Alerts**
-This alert was triggered by an executed DNS Zone transfer.
+An executed DNS Zone transfer triggered this alert.
 Normal DNS server communication does not trigger this alert.
 Manually requesting a zone transfer will, allowing you to discover any attackers looking to learn about your environment.

 .. image:: img/DNSZoneTransfer.png
     :scale: 100